“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR).

 Whether you’re working solo or as part of a team, you need the right tools to identify and overcome productivity – so, in this article, we’ve got 10 of the best time management and productivity apps to help you get more done.

 Productivity tools come in many different forms and they often take a different approach to improving your workflow.
-So I’m not just going to reel off ten apps and make out all your problems are solved.
+So I’m not just going to reel off a bunch of apps and make out all your problems are solved.

-All of these apps approach productivity in a different way, solving different types of problems.
-Most of them are great for individuals while teams are probably going to want to choose a different combination of tools.
-So, once I’ve introduced each of these apps, I’m going to spend the second half of this article comparing them to help you choose the right toolkit for your needs.
+Once I’ve introduced all of the apps, I’m going to spend the final part of this article comparing them to help you choose the right toolkit for your needs.

 Note, these aren’t in any particular order.
 All of these apps are great at what they do and my aim here is to help you get a better understanding of what they do differently and what you need from productivity tools in general.